Guide to an L4-L5 HNP, or lumbar herniated nucleus pulposus

 - Numbness or tingling

-Treatment options vary depending on the severity and cause of the damaged disc, but in most cases disc herniation is manageable with a series of conservative, nonsurgical treatments, including heat therapy, pain medication and exercise.
+Treatment options vary depending on the severity and cause of the damaged disc, but in a large number of cases, symptoms are manageable with a series of conservative treatments, including heat therapy, pain medication and exercise.

 In the event that your pain persists through several months of treatment, you may be a candidate for the minimally invasive spine surgery at Laser Spine Institute.
-We offer minimally invasive decompression and stabilization surgery that is a safer and effective alternative to traditional open back surgery^.
-Many damaged discs can be treated with a decompression surgery; this type of procedure removes the part of the damaged disc that is pressing against the nerve and causing pain.
-In some cases, the entire disc may need to be replaced with an artificial one to regain stability in the spine; this is done through a stabilization surgery.
+We offer minimally invasive decompression and minimally invasive stabilization surgery that is a safer and effective alternative to traditional open back surgery.^ Many damaged discs can be treated with a decompression surgery — this type of procedure removes the part of the damaged disc that is pressing against the nerve and causing pain.
+We also provide minimally invasive stabilization as an outpatient alternative to traditional fusion procedures for patients with more severely damaged discs.